llstarscreamll/Crud/readme.md

 ### [apiato 4.0.2](https://github.com/apiato/apiato) Container

 The generated container intends to follow the [PORTO](https://github.com/Mahmoudz/Porto) architectural pattern.
 A small difference with the **apiato** containers is that tests are generated with [Codeception](http://codeception.com/) unless **phpunit**, these tests are [namespaced](http://codeception.com/docs/08-Customization#Namespaces) with the container name.
-The generated API has some end points useful to work with the generated Angular module forms, e.g. serving a entity "Form Model/Data" to build forms from server without update the Angular module, and serve the form data dependencies like some DB users list options or something else.
-Obviosly the form builder on the Angular side is providen by the [Hello-Angular](https://github.com/llstarscreamll/Hello-Angular) project, the generated Angular module fits very well with this project, but you can use it on your own main Angular project, just make sure to satisfy the dependencies from the generated module.
+The generated API has some end points useful to work with the generated Angular module forms, e.g. serving a entity "Form Model/Select List" to build forms from server without update the Angular module, and have an entity list array to be used on select dropdowns (like some DB users list or something else).
+Obviosly the form builder on the Angular side is providen by the [Hello-Angular](https://github.com/llstarscreamll/Hello-Angular) project, the generated Angular module fits very well with *Hello-Angular*, but you can use it on your own main Angular project, just make sure to satisfy the dependencies from the generated module.

 ```bash
 |─── Library